-Sara Schonwald is a dynamic facilitator, trainer, listener and coach.
-Her practice of leadership and consulting centers the belief that we're all connected to each other, and that it is our collective opportunity and responsibility to work together for justice and peace.
+Sara Wernick Schonwald, founder of Listen to Lead, is a dynamic facilitator, trainer, listener and coach.
+Her practice of listening and consulting centers the understanding that we're all connected to each other, and that it is our collective opportunity and responsibility to work together for justice and peace.

-Sara is third-generation U.S. American; her great-grandparents came to the U.S. from Eastern Europe.
+Sara is third-generation U.S. American; her great-grandparents fled to the U.S. from Eastern Europe.
 She also identifies as a white, straight, Jewish woman who's a mom, spouse, proud Minnesotan, Gen X / Millenial "cusper" and ENFP.
-She loves kitchen dance parties with her 8- and 5-year-old children and being active outside in all seasons.
+She loves kitchen dance parties with her 9- and 6-year-old children and being active outside in all seasons.